doc-julien-r/SlmCache/README.md

 ### Configure cache storage
 The cache can be configured in two ways.
 The first method uses the cache storage factory to instantiate a new cache instance.
 The second method let you point to a service in the service locator to fetch an existing cache service.

-In below example, all configuration inside `cache` will be injected into the `Zend\Cache\StorageFactory::factory()` method.
+In below example, all configuration inside `cache` will be injected into the `Laminas\Cache\StorageFactory::factory()` method.
 This enables you to configure the adapter, all adapter options and if needed, plugins.

 ```php
 'slm_cache' => array(